michaelrilan/todo_list/README.md

 # todo_list
-This is a simple program of TO Do List that describes a best sample of simple CRUD system
+This is a simple program of TO Do List that shows how simple CRUD function using PHP